Sem Verbeek

-Sem Verbeek (born 12 April 1994) is a Dutch tennis player who specializes in doubles.
+Sem Verbeek (born 12 April 1994) is a Dutch professional tennis player who specializes in doubles.

 He has a career high ATP doubles ranking of World No. 29 achieved on 19 May 2025.
 In 2025, Verbeek won the mixed doubles title at Wimbledon with Kateřina Siniaková.
-He is the current No. 3 Dutch doubles player.
+He is the current No. 5 Dutch doubles player.
 He also has a career-high in singles of No. 531 achieved on 15 April 2019.

 Career

-2012-2016: College years
+2012–2016: College years

 He played NCAA Division I college tennis at the University of the Pacific in Stockton, California from 2012 to 2016.

-2018-2023: First ATP final
+2018–2023: First ATP final

 Verbeek won his first ATP Challenger doubles title at the 2018 Winnipeg National Bank Challenger with Marc-Andrea Hüsler.

 In July 2021 he reached his first ATP final at the 2021 Los Cabos Open partnering with Hunter Reese.

 2024: Top 100, Masters, Major debuts and first wins, ATP title

 He reached the top 100 in the doubles rankings at world No. 98 on 5 February 2024.
-In March, ranked No. 89 at the 2024 Miami Open he reached the quarterfinals with John-Patrick Smith as an alternate pair.As a result he improved his best ranking climbing more than 15 positions up into the top 75 at world No. 73 on 1 April 2024.
+In March, ranked No. 89 at the 2024 Miami Open he reached the quarterfinals with John-Patrick Smith as an alternate pair.
+As a result, he improved his best ranking climbing more than 15 positions up into the top 75 at world No. 73 on 1 April 2024.

 He made his Grand Slam main draw debut at the 2024 French Open partnering Reese Stalder as an alternate pair.
 He recorded his first Major win at the 2024 Wimbledon Championships with Romain Arneodo as an alternate pair.

 He won his first ATP title with André Göransson at the 2024 Hall of Fame Open.
-As a result he improved his best ranking climbing 11 positions up into the top 60 on 22 July 2024.
+As a result, he improved his best ranking climbing 11 positions up into the top 60 on 22 July 2024.
 Verbeek also competed for the first time in the main draw of the 2024 US Open with Göransson, his third Grand Slam appearance of the season after playing in the French Open and Wimbledon.